 BADR also covers disposals of goodwill and certain business assets for sole traders and partnerships.
 But beware: if you sell goodwill to a company you control, the relief is specifically denied.
 That structure was common before 2015 and HMRC now treats it as a tax avoidance arrangement.
 You should also note the "significant commercial interdependence" rule if you run multiple businesses through separate companies.
 HMRC may treat them as a single business for the two-year qualifying period test, which can help or hinder depending on your facts.

-From 6 April 2026, the BADR rate rises to 18%.
-The 2025/26 tax year is therefore the last chance to use the 14% rate.
+From 6 April 2026, the BADR rate is 18% (having risen from 14% in 2025/26).
 If you are planning an exit, now is the time to review your share structure, ensure you meet the 5% tests, and consider whether a full sale or a staged disposal better suits your tax position.
 BADR applies only to disposals that transfer control of the whole business, so selling shares in tranches over several years may not qualify.

 For UK business owners across all sectors, BADR is the single most powerful tax relief on exit.
 A properly timed and structured sale can save five figures or more.
-With the rate rising in under 12 months, the window for the lowest ever rate is closing fast.
+At 18% in 2026/27, the rate is no longer at its historical low, but the saving against the full 20% rate remains real for qualifying disposals.